ctg123/portfolio_blog/content/blog/work1.md

 weight = 1

 +++

-Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean.

-> The Big Oxmox advised her not to do so, because there were thousands of bad Commas, wild Question Marks and devious Semikoli, but the Little Blind Text didn't listen.
-She packed her seven versalia, put her initial into the belt and made herself on the way.

-## Header Level 2
+Hey Folks!

+In this blog post, I've gather some preliminary notes around the ever broad topic of what STEAM is all about.
+I'm sure you may be aware that this includes a massive area of career fields and activities, so lets look at a more specific approach that would be good for a beginner.

+The famous NASA physicist & mathematician, Katherine Johnson, provided a great summarizing quote:

+> We will always have STEM with us.
+Some things will drop out of the public eye and will go away, but there will always be science, engineering, and technology.
+And there will always, always be mathematics.
+> \- _Katherine Johnson_

+#### The S.T.E.A.M.EE principles

-Below is the basic principles I've described to help reinforce the practical skills to leverage both the STEAM (Science, Technology, Engineering, Arts, Math).
+We can breakdown the basic principles from the acronym to help reinforce the practical skills to leverage both the STEAM (Science, Technology, Engineering, Arts, Math).
 I always reflect on these ideas to see where any impact can be made towards economic empowerment, environmental sustainability, and equity.

 How can I get STEAMEEE and fired up 🔥🔥🔥?